top of page

 Individuals who are experiencing persisting symptoms of Post-Traumatic Stress Disorder such as being easily startled, feeling on-guard or on-edge, having intrusive memories of a traumatic event, experiencing negative emotions and thoughts, feeling like you are reliving the event and so on, may benefit from this therapy.
 For those who have experienced a single traumatic incident (or more than one similar type of incident) as an adult are more likely to benefit particularly within 6 sessions.
 For more complex or early life traumas this modality may not be suitable, or may take more sessions and require other types of modalities to be effective.

-For further information contact Julie.
+For further information contact Julie to arrange a consultation.

 bottom of page